In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is social isolation.

 Pets may also be a way to increase social contact, particularly for dog owners who are likely to come into contact with other dog owners on a regular basis.

 With the current pandemic situation, many people are facing enforced isolation in a physical sense.
 If this was happening in the pre-internet days, it would be quite a bit harder, but as it is, most of us are still able to access some level of social support.

-However, certain forms of social support don’t work well online, including physical affection and hands-on, practical assistance.
-For people who live alone, this is going to be more of an issue.
+In addition, certain forms of social support don’t work well online, including physical affection and hands-on, practical assistance.
+For people who live alone, this is likely to be more of an issue.

 Has social isolation been an issue for you before the pandemic?
 Have the current restrictions caused major changes in the social support that you’re able to access?